Choosing the Right Procurement and Contract Management Providers

 Look for vendors who offer:

-• Allow for team augmentation during high-volume periods
+• Team augmentation capabilities during seasonal or high-volume periods

 Key Criteria for Choosing a Contract Management Provider